Gerard Schwarz: Career

 In 1971 he won the Young Concert Artists International Auditions.

 He frequently held multiple positions simultaneously.
 He was music director of the Los Angeles Chamber Orchestra from 1978 to 1986.

 He served as music director of New York's Mostly Mozart Festival from 1982 to 2001.
 He was the music director of the Seattle Symphony from 1985 to 2011.

 From 2001 to 2006, Schwarz was music director of the Royal Liverpool Philharmonic Orchestra (RLPO).
 He served as music director of the New York Chamber Symphony and music advisor to Tokyo's Orchard Hall in conjunction with the Tokyo Philharmonic.

 In 2007, Schwarz was named music director of the Eastern Music Festival in North Carolina, having served as its principal conductor since 2005.
 He expanded the festival's audience to the largest in its history, enhanced education and programming to include a composer in residence and three new concert series and increased collaboration with An Appalachian Summer Festival, where he is artistic partner for symphonic music programming.

 Recordings

 Among the orchestras that Schwarz has led on his other recordings are the Czech Philharmonic, the Philadelphia Orchestra, the Tokyo Philharmonic Orchestra, the Berlin Radio Symphony Orchestra, and the Orchestre National de France.
 In 2003 he recorded two concertos by Philip Glass: the Cello Concerto (with Julian Lloyd Webber) and the Concerto for Two Timpanists (with Evelyn Glennie and Jonathan Haas with the RLPO).

 He recorded all of Mahler's symphonies and Richard Strauss's tone poems with the RLPO.

-As a trumpet soloist, Schwarz has recorded the concertos of Franz Joseph Haydn and Johann Nepomuk Hummel for Delos.
+As a trumpet soloist, Schwarz has recorded the concertos of Joseph Haydn and Johann Nepomuk Hummel for Delos.

 In 2011, the block around Benaroya Hall was named "Gerard Schwarz Place."